-Yarg got its name in a moment of inspiration!
-Bodmin Moor farmer Alan Gray first produced Yarg in the 1980s.
+Yarg got its name in a moment of inspiration when Bodmin Moor farmer Alan Gray first produced it in the 1980s.
 His inspiration came from a 17th century recipe for nettle wrapped cheese he found in his attic.
 Spell Gray backwards and you have cracked the code as to how our cheese was named.
-A simple, original and fun solution as to the naming of a new cheese, not to mention the answer to one of the most popular pub quiz questions of all time.
-How Yarg got its name was even once mentioned on University Challenge!
-Our latest cheese, Kern, means ’round’ in Cornish (and also conveniently the first four letters of Kernow, the Cornish for Cornwall).
+A simple, original and fun solution as to the naming of a new cheese, not to mention the answer to one of the most popular pub quiz questions of all time (how Yarg got its name was even once mentioned on University Challenge).
+Our latest cheese, Kern, means ’round’ in Cornish, also being the first four letters of Kernow, the Cornish for Cornwall.

-Catherine Mead bought the company and a new state-of-the-art dairy was built near Truro.
-We created Wild Garlic Yarg and Stithians, with Kern’s development starting in 2010.
+Lynher Dairies, now owned by Catherine Mead, moved west at the start of the 21st century to a new state-of-the-art dairy near ar Truro.
+We created Wild Garlic Yarg and Stithians cheeses, with Kern’s development starting in 2010.
 A dairy extension to store this long maturing cheese was opened in 2017.